Frequently Asked Questions

 9. How will I know whether my application has been accepted or not?
 When will I find out?

-You will receive an automated acknowledgement of receipt when you submit your online application form.
-The Go Global Team are currently processing applications for Semester 2 (Spring Semester) 2017.
-We will contact you shortly by email to confirm when your application has been processed and that you have been accepted.
+When you do submit an application you will receive an automated acknowledgement of receipt.
+We will then contact you by email to confirm when your application has been processed and that you have been accepted.
 The emails will be followed by confirmation of acceptance and information packages which will be posted to your home address as provided on your online application form.
 PLEASE NOTE: Packages for International students will be sent directly to your home university Study Abroad Co-ordinator who will distribute them to you.

 10. Are there courses available to help me with my English?